nkhatri92/Credit_Card_Fraud/README.md

 # 452a
 IS452A project and stuff

-The code works but I have not added any comments so it will be a little to understand.
+The code works but I have not added any comments so it will be a little difficult to understand.
 I am simultaneously working on the documentation.
+Thank you.